New U.S. tax rules chill 'inversion' deal-making; shares dive

 SHARES DIVE

-In London, AstraZeneca (AZN.L), which had been the target of a failed inversion bid by U.S. drugmaker Pfizer Inc (PFE.N), slid 3.6 percent.
+In London, AstraZeneca, which had been the target of a failed inversion bid by U.S. drugmaker Pfizer Inc, slid 3.6 percent.
 The Treasury rules were seen as possibly deterring Pfizer from making another bid after a $118 billion takeover attempt failed in May.

 AbbVie closed down 2 percent in New York, while Pfizer, the biggest U.S. pharmaceutical company, dipped 0.4 percent.
 Burger King closed down 2.7 percent.